Release: May 11, 2012 - Author: Muck47 - Translator: Tony Montana - external link: IMDB - more from this series

 About this episode

-Stan's Food Restaurant (6x04) contains two differences.
+Stan's Food Restaurant (6x04) contains three differences.
 The first one is quite trivial; the word "ass" has been replaced by the more harmless expression "butt" for TV.
-The second one contains pretty interesting alternate footage.
+The second one reveals the word "penetration" (at least half of it), there was a bleep on television in this sentence.
+The third one contains pretty interesting alternate footage.
 Only in the DVD Version, Steve may drops his pants in joyful anticipation of gettind laid.
 In this context, I have to mention that the alterations in the TV Version are incredibly sloppy because Steve has dropped his pants for no reason in the following scene of the TV Version.

 Alternate / Altered Audio Track